Lucia's Blog: 2022-07-10

 "21 Therefore, if anyone cleanses himself from what is dishonorable, he will be a vessel for honorable use, set apart as holy, useful to the master of the house, ready for every good work.”

-Paul’s point is that even those vessels of common use will serve the Father’s will God’s way.
+Paul’s point is that even those vessels of everyday use will serve the Father’s will in God’s way.

 1. Those vessels represented as wood and clay cleanse themselves (John 15:2; 1 John 1:9).

-2. God uses them for special purposes when they are brought out of the cupboard.
+2. God uses them for special purposes when brought from the cupboard.

-Christians must cleanse themselves from those things that are dishonorable for them to be special, honorable instruments.
+Christians must cleanse themselves from dishonorable things for them to be special, honorable instruments.
 When we are set apart, our Master God can use us, thus becoming useful and ready for every good work in His Kingdom of righteousness.
 However, those instruments or vessels must first be cleaned up.
 To be a worker or Christian approved by God who has no need to be ashamed, we must get clean.
 We must purify our lives from the filth of this world.
 However, Paul does not just urge us to clean up and get out of the mud.
 He urges us to examine our hearts and find those areas in our lives that we must cleanse to be approved by God.
-Christians are urged to turn away from wickedness (godless living) for God to work through them (Ephesians 2:10; 2 Corinthians 9:8; 2 Timothy 3:17).
+Christians are urged to turn away from wickedness (godless living) so that God can work through them (Ephesians 2:10; 2 Corinthians 9:8; 2 Timothy 3:17).

 III.
 PURSUE PURITY AS GOD'S SERVANT: